Cisco Unified Contact Center Enterprise (Unified CCE) is a solution that

-The Logical Partitioning feature in Cisco Unified CM provides the same capability through a telephony system to control calls and features on the basis of specific allowed or forbidden configurations.
+The Logical Partitioning feature in Cisco Unified Communications Manager provides the same capability through a telephony system to control calls and features on the basis of specific allowed or forbidden configurations.
 A common telephony system in a contact center environment can provide access to both the PSTN and VoIP networks, and therefore configurations are required to provide controlled access and to avoid toll bypass.

-You can enable and configure the Logical Partitioning feature can be enabled and configured in Unified CM to prevent toll-bypass calls, thus allowing agents in a Unified CCE system to use the same phone for receiving customer calls and for making or receiving VoIP calls to and from other people within the organization.
+You can enable and configure the Logical Partitioning feature can be enabled and configured in Unified Communications Manager to prevent toll-bypass calls, thus allowing agents in a Unified CCE system to use the same phone for receiving customer calls and for making or receiving VoIP calls to and from other people within the organization.
 Although this eliminates the need for agents to have a second phone, contact center managers can choose to have a dedicated line or phone for customer calls and can allocate a different line or phone for other calls.